ttscoff/mdless/README.md

 - List headlines in document
     - Display single section of the document based on headlines
 - Customizable colors
+- Add iTerm marks for h1-3 navigation when pager is disabled

 ## Installation